-- Be trained to the same standard as the Designated Safeguarding Lead and the role is explicit in their job description. - Provide support and capacity to the DSL in carrying out delegated activities of the DSL; however, the lead responsibility of the DSL cannot be delegated. - In the absence of the DSL, the Deputy DSL carries out the activities necessary to ensure the ongoing safety and protection of children.
-In the event of the long-term absence of the DSL, the deputy will assume all of the functions above.
+- Be trained to the same standard as the DSL and the role is explicit in their job description. - Provide support and capacity to the DSL in carrying out delegated activities of the DSL; however, the lead responsibility of the DSL cannot be delegated. - In the absence of the DSL, carries out the activities necessary to ensure the ongoing safety and protection of children.
+In the event of the long-term absence of the DSL the deputy will assume all of the functions of the DSL.

-All members of The Governing Body understand and fulfil their responsibilities to ensure that:
+All members of The Governing Body/Proprietor understand and fulfil their responsibilities to ensure that:

-- There is a whole school approach to Safeguarding. - The School has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education. - Policies are consistent with Surrey Safeguarding Children Partnership (SSCP) and statutory requirements, are reviewed annually and that the Child Protection policy is available on the school website. - The SSCP is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - The School operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training, if there is not a panel conducting interviews then the individual will have completed the safer recruitment training. - At least one member of the governing body has completed safer recruitment training to be repeated every five years. - Staff have been trained appropriately and this is updated in line with guidance and all staff have read Keeping Children Safe in Education (2021) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - All staff including temporary staff and volunteers are provided with the school's child protection policy and if applicable the staff behaviour policy. - The School has procedures for dealing with allegations of abuse against staff (including the Headteacher), volunteers and against other children and that a referral is made to the

-DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned.
+- There is a whole school approach to safeguarding. - The school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education. - Policies are consistent with SSCP and statutory requirements, are reviewed annually and that the Child Protection policy is available on the school website. - The SSCP is informed in line with local requirements about the discharge of duties via the annual safeguarding audit. - The school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification by association regulations and by ensuring that there is at least one person on every recruitment panel who has completed safer recruitment training, if there is not a panel conducting interviews then the individual will have completed the safer recruitment training. - At least one member of the governing body or proprietor has completed safer recruitment training. - Staff have been trained appropriately and this is updated in line with guidance and all staff have read KCSIE (2021) part 1 and Annex A and that mechanisms are in place to assist staff in understanding and discharging their roles and responsibilities as set out in the guidance. - All staff including temporary staff, volunteers and contractors are provided with the school's child protection policy and if applicable the staff behaviour policy. - The school has procedures for dealing with allegations of abuse against staff (including the Headteacher), volunteers and against other children and that a referral is made to the DBS and/or the Teaching Regulation Agency (as applicable) if a person in regulated activity has been dismissed or removed due to safeguarding concerns, or would have had they not resigned. - Policies and processes are in place to deal with concerns (including allegations) which do not meet the harm threshold or "low level concerns" as defined in KCSIE 2021. - A nominated governor for safeguarding is identified. - A member of the senior leadership team has been appointed by the governing body as the DSL who will take lead responsibility for safeguarding and child protection and that the role is explicit in the role holder's job description.